LACMIP/emu/docs/_documentation/cataloging.md

 **On the *Invert.
 Paleo.* tab...**

 {% include figure image_path="/assets/images/cataloging_example1_2020.jpg" alt="image of example catalogue record with ID tag" caption="Figure mapping fields from the paper ID tag to their EMu counterparts on the *Invert.
-Paleo.* tab of the Catalogue module.

-Before beginning, right-click on the image above to enlarge it in a separate tab or window.
-An IP staff member can also print it out for you." %}
+Paleo.* tab of the Catalogue module. **Before cataloging for the first time, right-click the image above to enlarge it in a separate tab or window.** An IP staff member can also print it out for you." %}

  *Step* | *On the Invert.
 Paleo. tab...*
    --- | ---
    1 | Type the LACMIP locality number into the *Locality* field in EMu.
 You only need to enter the numerals and immediately hit "tab".
 Pause before moving on; EMu will attach the corresponding [site record]({{ site.baseurl }}/documentation/sites/).
 Check that the information in this field looks correct, e.g. if you are cataloging material from the Chico Formation and the site record data says "Ladd Formation", that would suggest you mis-typed the locality number.
    2 | Write the auto-generated lot number on the paper ID tag.
 EMu will populate this in the *Lot No.* field.

-Immediately notify an IP staff member if EMu does **not** generate a lot number, or if you believe it was generated **incorrectly**.
-Lot numbers should increase sequentially.
+**Immediately notify an IP staff member if EMu does _not_ generate a lot number, or if you believe it was generated incorrectly**.
+Lot numbers should always increase sequentially.
 {: .notice--warning}

  *Step* | *On the Invert.
 Paleo. tab...*